camillobruni/pi/03_terminal_basic_commands/10_cat/README.md

 a look at a file either use `less` or `vim` or `cat -v` which displays all characters without triggering someting.

+- `cat` the `blink` file without arguments then use `vim` or `less` to look at the same file.
+Any difference?

+- Again `cat` the `blink` file using the `-v` switch:

+        cat -v blink
+  Now all the evil characters are *escaped* and do no harm.

-- Cat the first file showing the line numbers
+- `cat` this `README.md` file showing the line numbers

-- Cat the first file showing the line numbers even on empty lines
+- `cat` this `README.md` file showing the line numbers even on empty lines

-- Just run cat with no argument and see what happens
+- Just run `cat` directly without any argument.
+Can you imagine what happens by using the man page or the internet?

-- Create two files a and b with a small text, then run cat a b, what happens?
+- Create two files `a` and `b` with a small text, then run `cat a b`, what happens?

-- Just run cat with no argument and see what happens